nicroof/sploot-charts/README.md

 ![create cluster](https://cl.ly/fbbedabf78d9/[057ce0cd9153ff2db5133531f94a3e0c]_Screen%2520Shot%25202019-07-09%2520at%25204.21.17%2520PM.png)

 Fill out a name for the cluster.
 The defaults for the cluster type, and the zone should be okay, but change them if desired.

+For the region select `us-central-1a`, and for version select [ENTER INFORMATION HERE]

 Down in the `default pool` area, increase the machine type to `4 CPU`.
 Feel free to play around with the number of nodes, and CPUs, but check the cost calculator.
 The combination of 3 nodes, with 4 CPU (n1-standard-4) works well.

 ![4cpu](https://cl.ly/8ad602f41d65/Screen%20Shot%202019-07-09%20at%204.23.46%20PM.png)